hazelcast/hazelcast-reference-manual/src/ClusteredJMX.md

 -	`name` is the name of object.

--	`member` is the node address of object (only required if the statistics are local to the node).
+-	`member` is the member address of object (only required if the statistics are local to the member).

 A sample bean is shown below.